laravel-liberu/documentation/docs/backend/cli.md

 #### [1] Permission Group
 - type in the name for the permission group

-Note that per Enso convention, the name must coincide with the common part of the resource permission.
+Note that per Liberu convention, the name must coincide with the common part of the resource permission.
 For example, `administration.users` is used for the Users' permission group.

 #### [2] Permissions